swcarpentry/DEPRECATED-boot-camps/version-control/Conclusion.md

 ### Find out more...

-* K. Ram  (2013) "[git can facilitate greater reproducibility and increased transparency in science]", Source Code for Biology and Medicine 2013, 8:7 doi:[10.1186/1751-0473-8-7](http://dx.doi.org/10.1186/1751-0473-8-7) - survey of the range of ways in which version control can help research.
+* K. Ram  (2013) "git can facilitate greater reproducibility and increased transparency in science", Source Code for Biology and Medicine 2013, 8:7 doi:[10.1186/1751-0473-8-7](http://dx.doi.org/10.1186/1751-0473-8-7) - survey of the range of ways in which version control can help research.
 * [Visual Git Reference](http://marklodato.github.com/visual-git-guide/index-en.html) - pictorial representations of what Git commands do.
 * [Pro Git](http://git-scm.com/book) - the "official" online Git book.
 * [Version control by example](http://www.ericsink.com/vcbe/) - an acclaimed online book on version control by Eric Sink.